-How regularly you should install new air filters may depend on the following:
+How often you should replace your air filters might rely on the following:

 - Air filter style

-- Complete indoor air quality
+- Total indoor air quality

 - Number of pets